Real estate disputes

 In many cases, it is not necessary to go to court.
 Our real estate dispute solicitors are experts in negotiation, so wherever possible we can help you settle the matter amicably, without resorting to court proceedings.
 Compensation may be a better remedy for certain claims, such as where the adverse possession arises due to a boundary dispute.

-View our Possession of Land Claims Lawyers:
+Possession of Land Claims insights

 Possession of Land Claims